Feb 20, 2018

 VITALY BESPALOV: [speaking Russian]

-CHARLES MAYNES: You know what, what's interesting is that Vitaly, you know the way he describes is that you know in some ways when he was there, it was, they were just starting to figure out the mechanisms, it was getting sophisticated and as he's leaving, his time is ending at the Internet Research Agency, he says that there was just about this time that he started seeing these posts for vacancies in other languages.
+CHARLES MAYNES: You know, what's interesting is that Vitaly, you know, the way he describes is that, you know, in some ways when he was there, it was—they were just starting to figure out the mechanisms, it was getting more sophisticated.
+And as he's leaving, his time is ending at the Internet Research Agency, he says that there was just about this time that he started seeing these posts for vacancies in other languages.

 SIMON: Including English.